AT-0625/SCOPE/README.md

 ## Status

-The current version reflects a completed code structure with support for both `.csv` and `.fits` table formats, awaiting formal validation.
+The current version is fully debugged and testing is complete.
+All functionality for `.csv` and `.fits` formats is now stable.

 ---